 - Incorrect prescription, dispensing and/or administration of drugs

 Clinical or medical negligence can lead to serious injury, prolonged recovery periods, physical or mental impairment or even death.
 In many medical negligence claims, inadequate systems or lack of staff can be contributory factors.

 Why Use Co-op's Specialist Medical Negligence Solicitors?

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

-If your claim is unsuccessful, there is no financial risk to you as all your legal fees will be covered*.
+With a no win no fee Medical Negligence Claim, if your claim is unsuccessful, there is no financial risk to you as all your legal fees will be covered*.

 *Subject to entering into and complying with the terms of a No Win No Fee Agreement and taking out and complying with the terms of an After The Event insurance policy (when appropriate).